kimj073/DSA3050-PowerBI-Jessica-668701/README.md

 4. How concentrated are procurement awards among the largest suppliers?
 5. Which procurement methods are most frequently used, and how do their award values compare?
 6. Which entities have the longest procurement-processing durations?
-7. What proportion of procurement records contain missing values, missing parties or missing award and contract information?

 ## Which questions I intend to investigate (project scope)
 I plan to investigate all seven questions above, prioritised as follows: